 How To Get Rid Of Snakes

 We are often asked by potential customers How to get rid of snakes.
-If you want to get rid of snakes the information we provide here should help.
+If you want to control snakes the information we provide here should help.
 If you’ve already spotted the snake (or snakes) you intend to trap, it’s a good idea to identify the species so you know what you’re getting into and if you’re dealing with a venomous snake (Copperhead Snake, Water Moccasin Snake, Cottonmouth Snake or Rattlesnake) or a common non-venomous snake found in Virginia (Black Rat Snake, Black Racer Snake, Garter Snake, Brown Snake, or Water Snake).
 This will help you pick out the right type of trap and decide how gingerly you need to treat the snake once it’s in your care.
 You can trap venomous snakes on your own, but this is NOT recommended and should normally be done by Virginia snake experts who will use extreme caution when doing so.
-If you have kids and pets around and are worried that someone might get bitten, you can always call a professional animal removal and control company specializing in snake capture and removal in Central Virginia and who will catch the snake and get rid of the snake will for you for a fee.
+If you have kids and pets around and are worried that someone might get bitten, you can always call a professional animal removal and control company specializing in snake capture and removal in Virginia and who will catch the snake and get rid of the snake will for you for a fee.
 The cost for snake removal varies by locality, the snake removal company and the species of snake that is causing you problems.

-People asking “how to get rid of snakes” generally feel that their snake infestation is much worse than it really is, but to many people one snake is too many.
+People asking “how to get rid of copperhead snakes” generally feel that their snake infestation is much worse than it really is, but to many people one snake is too many.
 There are four types of venomous snakes in North America: rattlesnakes (common in the Western states and identifiable by their rattles), copperheads (copper and black-striped) water moccasins (found in rivers and streams in the Southeastern US) and coral snakes (extremely rare snakes with a brightly-colored coral pattern – this snake is not found in Virginia).
 Rattlesnakes, copperheads and water moccasins are all pit vipers, and they share a few characteristics: they have thick bodies, triangular shaped heads that are larger than their necks, and vertical pupils instead of round ones.

 Most snakes found in Virginia yards, attics, garages and homes are nonvenomous and completely harmless.
 Finding a 5-foot king snake in the basement will almost certainly be alarming, but they pose no danger to humans or pets.
 Nonvenomous snakes do not have rattles, and they have round pupils.
 Common nonvenomous snakes you might encounter in a home environment include king snakes, rat snakes, garter snakes, gopher snakes, milk snakes and corn snakes.
-So you ask, “How do I get Rid of Snakes?” or ” How do I Trap Snakes?”
-Many wildlife removal companies in Central VA don’t know how to get rid of snakes properly or lack the experience necessary to effectively find snakes that are hiding in your home.
+So you ask, “How do I get Rid of Copperheads?” or ” How do I Trap Snakes?”
+Many wildlife removal companies in Central VA don’t know how to get rid of and control snakes properly or lack the experience necessary to effectively find snakes that are hiding in your home.
 Continuing reading for the answers to effective snake removal and control in Central Virginia.

 Buy A Glue Board Snake Trap To Get Rid Of Snakes